li630925405/daily-life-vocoder/README.md

 Do you want to transform your daily moment to an effect chain?

 This project is a vocoder sequencer that convolves music with any sounds.
 As it supports mobile platform, it can be conveniently used for in-situ exploration in daily life.
 It's aimed to be a portable timbre exploration tool.
 With microphone input, you can capture the moments in life and apply it to music, sensing the world in timbre perspective.
-Or you can

 ## Getting Started